Celebration of Student Scholarship

 Over the past two decades, the involvement of students in faculty-mentored research, scholarly, and creative work has been a rapidly growing national phenomenon.
 Engaging students in faculty-mentored scholarly activities at the undergraduate level has been shown to enhance student intellectual development, increase the number of students pursuing advanced degrees, and enhance retention and graduation rates.
 At MSU, faculty in all disciplines are engaging students, outside the traditional classroom setting, in their professional scholarly endeavors.
 Based upon these collaborations, students are presenting, exhibiting, and performing at state, regional, and national forums.

-All undergraduate and graduate students working with faculty on any type of scholarly endeavor within their discipline (research, creative productions, community engagement, etc.) are encouraged to present their work as an oral or poster presentation.
+All undergraduate and graduate students, including all Undergraduate Research Fellows, working with faculty on any type of scholarly endeavor within their discipline (research, creative productions, community engagement, etc.) are encouraged to present their work as an oral or poster presentation.
 In addition to independent research projects, we welcome submissions that reflect experiences of undergraduate research, community engagement, internships, education abroad, or Level UP experiences.
-All Undergraduate Research Fellows are encouraged to present their work.
-A call for nominations typically occurs in late February or early March.

 ABSTRACTS